Southwestern Louisiana Industrial Institute (SLII)

 In that year UL Lafayette also established the Center for Cultural and Eco-Tourism to assist cultural and environmental tourism efforts across the state.
 The Center brings together research associates from five of the University’s nine academic colleges.
 Advanced degree offerings also expanded that year, with two new programs: Doctorate in Communicative Disorders and Master of Architecture.

 2002 was a big year for campus construction as Voorhies and McCullough dorms, built in 1963, were demolished to make way for Legacy Park and the Child Development Center.
 The $2.3 million Student Aquatic Center opened in Bourgeois Hall making UL Lafayette one of five universities in the nation with a sophisticated swimming pool complex.
 Students opted to increase a self-assessed recreational services fee from $2 to $22 a semester to fund the construction of a new weight room and additional recreational fields.
 Construction on the Cajundome Convention Center was completed.
-The $8.4 million Paul and Lulu Hilliard University Art Museum broke ground at the corner of E. St. Mary Boulevard and Girard Park Circle.
+The $8.4 million Hilliard Art Museum broke ground at the corner of E. St. Mary Boulevard and Girard Park Circle.
 The museum received a $3 million gift through the UL Lafayette Foundation to begin the construction process.

 In 2003 the art museum complex was completed: first, the 30,000 square-foot-newly constructed museum, and second, the renovation of the A. Hays Town building.
 The new museum building has won multiple awards from the American Institute of Architects.